 * Cf. European Commission: Horizon Europe Strategic Plan (2021 – 2024).
 2021.
 For details on these aspects, cf. Haklay, Muki, Motion, Alice, Balázs, Bálint, Kieslinger, Barbara, Greshake Tzovaras, Bastian, Nold, Christian, Dörler, Daniel, Fraisl, Dilek, Riemenschneider, Dorte, Heigl, Florian, Brounéus, Frederik, Hager, Gerid, Heuer, Katja, Wagenknecht, Katherin, Vohland, Katrin, Shanley, Lea, Deveaux, Lionel, Ceccaroni, Luigi, Weißpflug, Maike, … Wehn, Uta.
 (2020).
 ECSA’s Characteristics of Citizen Science.
 Zenodo. https://doi.org/10.5281/zenodo.3758668

-Winners of the Prize will be notified by mid-June at the latest.
+Winners of the Prize will be notified by June.
 In the interest of all applicants, we request that the applicant (or a representative named by them) be available during the period when winners will be notified via the contact specified in the entry form.
 If the winner is not responsive within a period of four weeks, Ars Electronica reserves the right to award the prize to the next applicant on the shortlist.

 How does this work?
 It is easy – at the end of your online submission, simply check the appropriate box.